EXCLUSIVE -Reckitt expects U.S. infant formula shortage until spring

 The White House in May took steps to address the shortage, invoking the Defense Production Act to help manufacturers obtain the ingredients needed to ramp up supply.

-Supplies are yet to return to normal since the peak of the crisis in May and June, despite the U.S. making progress in replenishing stocks, said Robert Cleveland, Reckitt senior vice president, North America and Europe Nutrition.
+Supplies are yet to return to normal since the peak of the crisis in May and June, despite the U.S. making progress in replenishing stocks, said Robert Cleveland, Reckitt senior vice president of North America and Europe Nutrition.

 "I suspect that will persist to some degree until the spring resets," he said.
-"When we talk about the crisis we talk about the condition of the shelves and how they appear to consumers, and how well that shelf meets their needs."
+The situation was improving, he said however.
+“There is much more volume on shelves than a few months ago, and enough to feed America’s babies."

+New brands have increased formula supply this year, with multiple foreign brands available on shelves and online, including Danone's Aptamil and Bellamy's Organic, a White House official said.

+"We are in close touch with top retailers who continue to have supplies of formula on hand, but may still lack all the sizes and varieties they once carried," the official said, adding that industry data shows U.S. formula production so far this year has outpaced 2021 levels.

-Since the Abbott recall, share of Reckitt in the infant formula market has skyrocketed, making it the No.1 supplier in the United States.
+Since the Abbott recall, Reckitt's share of the infant formula market has skyrocketed, making it the No.1 supplier in the United States.

-The British company has yet to see its newfound popularity recede as Cleveland said its just over 50% of the market has "remained relatively unchanged" since earlier this year.
+The British company has yet to see its newfound popularity recede, with Cleveland saying its just over 50% market share has "remained relatively unchanged" since earlier this year.

 Companies normally bid for state contracts to be the sole provider of baby formula for low-income families under the Women, Infants and Children (WIC) programme.
 In their bids, they offer a "rebate" in the form of discounts to the states.